praekelt/numi-api/docs/index.rst

 .. http:patch:: /channels/(str:channel_id)

-  Partially updates the :ref:`description <data-channels>` of the channel with id ``channel_id`` using the :ref:`instructions <overview-partial-updates>` given in the request body and returns the given channel's description, along with the channel's ``id`` and the ``url`` for accessing the channel's
+  Partially updates the :ref:`description <data-channel>` of the channel with id ``channel_id`` using the :ref:`instructions <overview-partial-updates>` given in the request body and returns the given channel's description, along with the channel's ``id`` and the ``url`` for accessing the channel's